-Spain on Abstract Expressionism vs Drawing Comics:
+Abstract Expressionism vs Drawing Comics:

 As a kid I read comics and was always interested in perfecting my style.
 When I worked in a plant I was always sneaking off and drawing.
 Then when I went to art school, the big influence was a guy called Clement Greenberg, who was the ideological guru of abstract art.
 They didn’t like good drawing, but it’s just an impulse I have; I just like to get things right.
 It’s funny, ideologically I’m kind of in that school of thought, but it’s just that I like to draw.
 If you look at the history of visual images, at some point in the Byzantine Empire they tried to suppress the visual image, and people just didn’t want to hear it.
 Some artist…they burnt his hand, so he tied his brushes to his wrists.
 So it’s a strong impulse.